 It is a special city and it provides memorable experiences.
 Marrakech is divided in two: the “old” city, called Medina which was built between walls and where you can experience all Moroccan excitement and bustle, and the new city, where you will find the hotels, restaurants, luxury shops and nightclubs, places often visited by celebrities.

 The trip lasted five days in total.
 However, the first and last day were spent travelling by plane, so I chose not to include them in this itinerary.

 Read also: Marrakesh – Tips to Have the Best Experience

 3 days itinerary in Marrakesh

-After this visit, we went back to the city and we didn’t resist to visit the souks again.
-We weren’t there for a long time because we wanted to rest for the amazing adventure that was coming – visiting the desert, camel ride and dinner with a Moroccan show.
+We returned to the city and we could not resist walking through the souks again.
+We weren’t there for long because we wanted to rest for a few minutes as an incredible experience was coming – a visit to the desert, a camel ride and dinner with a Moroccan show.

 Just a tip: don’t take photos of the Moroccan people, they really hate it!